kumahq/kuma-website/app/_src/networking/hostnamegenerator.md

 ### Synced MeshExternalService from a global control plane

 The following policy is automatically created on a global control plane and synced to all zones.
+It creates a hostname for each `MeshExternalService` synced from a global control plane.
+For example, `MeshExternalService` of name `aurora` would obtain `aurora.extsvc.mesh.local`

 {% policy_yaml synced-mesh-external-service %}
 ```yaml
 type: HostnameGenerator